What is Bereavement?

-The signs and symptoms of grief and loss, also known as the effects of bereavement, can be frightening.
-Many feel as if they are going crazy.
-These feelings may be experienced for months.
-For some, that experience complicated grief, it may last for years.
+The signs and symptoms of grief and loss, also known as the effects of bereavement, can be overwhelming and frightening, often leaving individuals feeling as if they are going through a challenging emotional journey.
+These feelings may persist for months, and for some individuals experiencing complicated grief, the duration may extend to years.

 Physical Symptoms of Grieving: